Sandy Springs Georgia

 Atlanta’s dynamic, historic next-door neighbor

 Conveniently located only 10 minutes north of downtown Atlanta, Sandy Springs is only minutes from Atlanta’s Hartsfield-Jackson International Airport and allows easy access to MARTA (Atlanta’s public transit system).
-Take the train, ride the bus or hop in your car and drive; you will find yourself minutes from the easiest access to The Georgia Aquarium, The World of Coke, Centennial Olympic Park and all of the downtown attractions.
+Take the train, ride the bus or hop in your car and drive; you will find yourself minutes from the easiest access to The Georgia Aquarium, The World of Coca-Cola, Centennial Olympic Park and all of the downtown attractions.
 Sandy Springs is home to 18 hotels with a variety of amenities, to ensure our guests have a comfortable stay!

 Georgia is home to more than sweet tea and fried chicken, and Sandy Springs is the perfect base from which to begin your Georgia experience.
 It’s a short drive to the North Georgia Mountains, where you can find vineyard-to-bottle wineries and beautiful sites for hiking and camping, such as Amicalola Falls.
 Sandy Springs boasts 32 kilometers of shoreline along the Chattahoochee River at the Chattahoochee River National Recreation Area.
 Grab a tube, kayak or canoe and soak in one of the country’s oldest river channels.